In a world where so many of us are struggling to get enough sleep, the issue of sleeping too much might seem like a luxury problem.

 It’s important to talk with your doctor if you’re sleeping excessively or feeling very tired during the day regardless of how much you sleep during the day.
 If you notice changes to your sleep patterns and sleep needs, including an uptick in your level of tiredness or the amount you’re sleeping, that’s important information to share with your physician.
 Hypersomnia is often connected to another health condition.
 When you identify the underlying cause, you and your doctor can work to address both that condition and your oversleeping.
 That includes other sleep disorders, such as obstructive sleep apnea.

 Limit alcohol to improve your sleep quality and sleep patterns.
-Drinking too much, too frequently and too close to bedtime can all disrupt circadian sleep-wake rhythms and undermine high-quality sleep, leading to a need to oversleep.
+Drinking too much alcohol, too frequently and too close to bedtime can all disrupt circadian sleep-wake rhythms and undermine high-quality sleep, leading to a need to oversleep.

 Avoid becoming sleep deprived and accruing a large sleep debt.
 Our bodies will seek the sleep they need.
 Going with too little sleep will put you in a situation where you’re periodically oversleeping to compensate.
 These irregular sleep patterns aren’t healthy, for your body or your mind.